blacknred/tasker/README.md

 - mvp
 - k8s
 - switch microservices to grpc
-- rewrite gateway in golang
-  - to use sso without proxy client(oauth2-proxy).
-The proxy server does not pass user roles (policies) back to the gateway, so we need to use this data in the access_token.
-  - to implement http1.1 restapi <-> grpc
+- rewrite gateway in golang to implement http1.1 restapi <-> grpc and use sso without oauth2-proxy
 - multi-tenancy?
 - automation?
 - billing(+stripe)? - to have more than 5 users the workspace needs to be switched to paid plan